Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Considering they both belong to the suv segment and utilize the same 5-door suv body style and the 4 x 4 wheel drive system, it all comes up to the specific petrol engine choice they offer.
 The first one has a Toyota-engineered powertrain under the hood, a 8-cylinder, 32-valves 386hp unit, while the other one gets its power and torque from a 8-cylinder, 16-valves 352hp engine designed by Chrysler.

 SafetyThe fact that the Jeep got tested by the European New Car Assessment Programme (Euro NCAP), while the other contender didn't, offers a slight advantage, as the 4-star rating is better than none.
 Still, apart from the official crash test results there are other things we need to be aware of.
-Both vehicles belong to the suv segment, which is generally a very good thing safety-wise, but that fact doesn't break the tie between the two cars.
+Both vehicles belong to the suv segment, which is generally a very good thing safety-wise, but it doesn't do much to help us decide between the two.
 Furthermore, if we'd like to consider vehicle mass in this context too, which we definitely should, the Japanese car offers a considerable difference of 14% more metal.

 Performance & Fuel economyJeep is a bit more agile, reaching 100km/h in 0.5 seconds less than its competitor.
 In addition to that it accelerates all the way to 225 kilometers per hour, 15km/h more than the other car.
 When it comes to fuel economy an obvious choice would be the American car, averaging around 13 liters of fuel per 100 kilometers (22 mpg), in combined cycle.
 That's 21% difference compared to the Japanese car!